nasa/prog_algs/docs/_sources/index.rst.txt

 The corresponding reference should look like this:

-C. Teubert, C. Kulkarni, M. Corbetta Prognostics Algorithms Python Package, v1.3.0, May 2022.
+C. Teubert, C. Kulkarni, M. Corbetta.
+Prognostics Algorithms Python Package, v1.3.0, May 2022.
 URL https://github.com/nasa/prog_algs.

 Indices and tables
 -----------------------